Leases

 (a) Phreesia as Lessee

 The Company has also entered into various finance lease arrangements for computer equipment.
-These agreements are typically three years and are secured by the underlying equipment.
+These agreements are typically for three to five years and are secured by the underlying equipment.

 January 31,